Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: : A Benchmark for the Top 25 Most Dangerous CWE Weaknesses

 \myparagraph{Security Reviewer} This agent performs a comparative evaluation of the vulnerable and remediated code snippets.
-It objectively verifies whether the identified CWE-related vulnerability is present in the vulnerable snippet and properly mitigated in the remediated snippet.
-The Security Reviewer provides a concise assessment of the effectiveness of the remediation.
+It verifies whether the identified CWE-related vulnerability is present in the vulnerable snippet and mitigated.